T-Pirozzini/Transaction-Log/README.md

 ## Code Tutorial:
 NetNinja: Typescript Tutorial

-*This project was a completed as a course code-along
+*This project was completed as a course code-along